I'm with Stupid (Pet Shop Boys song): Release

 "I'm with Stupid" was selected as the lead single from Fundamental because Pet Shop Boys felt it reflected the theme and attitude of the album.
 It replaced the originally announced "Minimal", which had been the preferred choice of Parlophone after the label rejected the duo's initial suggestion of "The Sodom and Gomorrah Show".
 "Minimal" subsequently became the second single.

 "I'm with Stupid" was released on CD, DVD, and 7-inch vinyl picture disc formats.
 The DVD included the music video.
 Remixers of the single include Melnyk, Max Tundra, Abe Duque and Pet Shop Boys themselves.
 Several of the official remixes were not released on physical media, being exclusively available on the iTunes Store and other digital music stores, due to Official Charts Company rules limiting the number of physical single versions.
 The Melnyk remix appeared on Fundamentalism with the special edition of the album, and the PSB Maxi-mix was included on Disco 4 (2007) and on the reissue, Fundamental: Further Listening 2005–2007 (2017).

-The single was not released in any form in the United States.
+While not released commercially in the US, promotional copies of the single were distributed by Rhino Records, and it reached number seven on Billboard magazine's Hot Dance Club Play chart.

 One of the single's B-sides, "The Resurrectionist", in keeping with the group's fondness for unusual historical subject matter in their songs, is about body-snatching in the English Regency era, carried out by people called resurrectionists.
 Lyricist Neil Tennant was inspired by the book The Italian Boy: Murder and Grave-Robbery in 1830s London (2004) by Sarah Wise.
 Several historic locations mentioned in the song were near the duo's studio in London, including Blackfriars Bridge, St Bartholomew's Hospital (called Barts), and the former site of The Fortune of War pub.

-Promotion
+Artwork

+The single artwork is a play on the "I'm with stupid" slogan, with red and blue neon arrows alternately pointing at Tennant, Lowe, or both.
+The photos were taken by John Ross as the illuminated arrows were switched on and off.
+The 7-inch picture disc was black with a red arrow on side A and a blue arrow on side B.